qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

 Installing Felgo
 ================

-In order to use felgo you need to perform the steps:
+In order to use Felgo you need to perform the following steps:

 1. Sign-up to felgo.com.
 There are different purchasing options including a free tier which grants access to most features.
 In this text we will only use the free tier features.
 2. Depending on your OS of choice, install the requirements: `<https://felgo.com/doc/felgo-installation/#install-requirements>`_